giellalt/lang-deu/deu.md

 * **LEXICON ROMNUMTAG   **

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/numerals.lexc)</small>

+---

 FROM APERTIUM

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/propernouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/propernouns.lexc)</small>

+---

+Adjectives
 Adjectives in GERMAN language describe things.

 FROM APERTIUM

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

+Prefixes
 Prefixes in GERMAN language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/prefixes.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

 wiederherangekommen

 This is where we put BE/EMP/ENT/ER words that are loners

 The verbs below can take BE/ENT/ER/VER/ZER

 auxillary and modal verbs
 other verbs

 APERTIUM

 * * *

+<small>This (part of) documentation was generated from [src/fst/stems/verbs.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/verbs.lexc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/verbs.lexc)</small>Work: the -X_ should be developed to convey part of speech, e.g.
+Work: the -X_ should be developed to convey part of speech, e.g. eigtl.:eigtl.
-eigtl.:eigtl.
 AB-DOT-X_ ; >> eigtl.:eigtl AB-DOT-ADV_ ;

 FROM APERTIUM

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-deu/blob/main/../src/fst/stems/abbreviations.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/abbreviations.lexc](https://github.com/giellalt/lang-deu/blob/main/src/fst/stems/abbreviations.lexc)</small>

+---